-A freelance writer and editor who teaches two courses for the Medical Writing and Editing certificate discusses her love of language and the importance of moving students forward in their careers.
+A freelance technical writer and editor who teaches two courses for the Medical Writing and Editing certificate discusses her love of language and the importance of moving students forward in their careers.

 Laura King has always had a passion for language.
 After beginning her career as a proofreader at the American Medical Association (AMA), she worked her way up to become the Director of Copyediting for JAMA, the peer-reviewed medical journal published by AMA.
 A full time freelancer since 1998, she’s currently under contract as a manuscript editor for the AMA and works as a freelance editor for several of Elsevier’s health journals as well as The Permanente Journal.